-Dance
+Dance - Core

 Dance enables students to explore and experience a variety of dance styles and genres.
 Students are exposed to dance history through appreciation, whereby they develop the skills to analyse and evaluate their own and others' dance works.
 Students interested in studying Dance are not necessarily required to have previous dance experience.
 Collaboration, time management, spatial awareness and interpersonal communication are among the many skills that are transferable to other areas of study and are attributes of a highly skilled workforce.
-Students studying Dance have the opportunity to extend their knowledge and skills in the areas of performance, as well as backstage, audio and lighting via extra-curricular opportunities.
+Students studying Dance have the opportunity to extend their knowledge and skills via extra-curricular opportunities.
 Further details regarding Arts extra-curricular activities are available on the school's website.